kriddaw/led-panel-v1/README.md

 This repository was made to accompany a DIY LED Panel project posted to youtube.

-See led-strp-dimmer.ino for arduino code.
+See led-strip-dimmer.ino for arduino code.

 3D files can be downloaded at Printables: